petecarapetyan/webappwriter/docs/explore/index.md

 <img class="bordered" src="/_merged_assets/_static/images/webSweetSpot.svg" alt="FiveThirtyEight.com screenshot" />

+**TLDR version:**
+The framework wars are obsolete.
+What's left is delivering results.
+Whodathunkit?

-One piece at a time, here's how we may have reached the sweet spot, and why it's the _**last thing**_ in the world we might ever notice.
+One piece at a time: Here's how we may have reached the sweet spot.
+Yes, our world is getting _waay_ better.
+But that may be the _**last thing**_ we ever notice.
+It's all TLDR, because the short version of the story makes it seem like things haven't changed at all.

 Weird, but wonderful.
 How to take advantage?